 The goal of these projects are to provide students with applied public health experience under the guidance of faculty and field placement preceptors.
-Both types of projects should have specific target populations that include underserved communities and project goals that integrate addressing the health inequities these communities face.
+Both types of projects should have specific target populations that include underserved communities and project goals that center achieving health equity in these communities.